crosscode-nl/ccopenlib/include/ccol/thread/EXAMPLES.md

 threadpool.threadCount(); // returns 2.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To pause or stop processing you can pull queued jobs from the threadpool.
+To pause or stop processing you can pull queued jobs from the thread pool.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~cpp
 auto jobs = threadpool.dequeueAll();
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-And to resume the jobs pulled from the threadpool you can enqueue them again.
+And to resume the jobs pulled from the thread pool you can enqueue them again.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~cpp
 auto jobs = threadpool.dequeueAll();